luxloop/luxloop.github.io/README.md

 * [ ] Footer styles and new icons
 * [ ] Project Crawl
 * [ ] Fixed images in project crawl
+* [ ] Check and adjust image sizes in projects page